yt203y/yt203y.github.io/_pages/cv.md

   * Thammasat University
 * 2017-2019: Director, SCIUS Suankularb Rangsit School-Thammasat Rangsit Program
   * Faculty of Science and Technology, Thammasat University
+* 2014-2019: Chairperson, PhD in Chemistry (International Program)
+  * Faculty of Science and Technology, Thammasat University
 * 2012-2014: Head of Chemistry Department
   * Faculty of Science and Technology, Thammasat University